wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/riley/story.md

 Riley directs you to a pad near her old home, and you land the shuttle.
 She starts toward the door, then pauses and turns around with a self-conscious, but oddly sad, chuckle.

-"Right - your payment. ${rileyCredits}, as promised."
+"Right - your payment. ${rileyCredits} credits, as promised."

 - "Thank you, and good luck." (leave)
 - "This is a lot of credits for a trip.
 Does DJing pay that well?"